IdentityServer/IdentityServer4/docs/endpoints/token.rst

 It supports the ``password``, ``authorization_code``, ``client_credentials`` and ``refresh_token`` grant types).
 Furthermore the token endpoint can be extended to support extension grant types.

 ..
-Note:: identityserver supports a subset of the OpenID Connect and OAuth 2.0 token request parameters.
+Note:: IdentityServer supports a subset of the OpenID Connect and OAuth 2.0 token request parameters.
 For a full list, see `here <http://openid.net/specs/openid-connect-core-1_0.html#TokenRequest>`_.

 ``client_id``
     client identifier (required)